Dizlen/Website/voodoo.md

 ## Other games

-And here are some other ads from various different games.
+And here are some other random ads from various different games that I liked!

 <div class="video-thumb-grid-wrapper">
   <div class="video-thumb-grid">